Part 29 of "Conflicts

 In his book, he describes twenty ways in which President Trump is copying Hitler's early rhetoric and policies.
 4

 A Google search for trump "mein kampf bedside" found about 339,000 hits on the Internet.
 President Trump has been said to have kept his copy of Mein Kampf (My Struggle) by his bedside.
+It is the 1925 autobiographical manifesto by the German Nazi Party leader Adolf Hitler.
 He has denied this.
-That is the 1925 autobiographical manifesto by the German Nazi Party leader Adolf Hitler.
 4

 2020-SEP-03 to 08: Controversy over President Trump alleged refusal to visit a French military grave site: